drepo-eth/site/content/drepo/web3.1/witnessable-apps/index.md

 ### Openness Required

-The concept of _Witnessable Apps_ is based on the principle of verifiability.
+The concept of _Witnessable Applications_ is based on the principle of verifiability.
 For an application to be witnessable, a user must be able to verify it from top to bottom.
 This includes everything from the source code and the stored data to the runtime and execution.
 Therefore, such an application must be _open source_, must hold all of its _data either publicly or visible_ to the respective user, and the code must be _executed in public_ or on a user's local machine in a way for them to inspect the execution.

 These properties allow users to validate that their inputs will have the intended effects by, for example, simulating or dry-running the program